xenit-eu/alfred-api/swagger-doc-extractor/README.md

 # Swagger Documentation Extractor
-Tiny Java application that extracts the Swagger specification YAML for Alfred API basis on its source code.
+Tiny Java application that extracts the Swagger specification for Alfred API based on its source code.

 It is only used by https://bitbucket.org/xenit/alfred-docs to build the Swagger documentation served at https://docs.xenit.eu/alfred-api when a